ttscoff/bunch/using-bunch/menu.md

 title: The Bunch Menu
 parent: Using Bunch
 nav_order: 30
-tags: [shortcuts]
+tags: [shortcuts,keyboard,menu]
 ---
 # The Bunch Menu

 Just click on the Bunch status item to reveal the menu.

 {% hovergif /images/menubarclick.mp4 "Animation of the Bunch menu item being clicked" "The Bunch Menu in the Menu Bar" %}